What is meant by the term “Short-Time Work”?

 Can the Employer Unilaterally order Short-Time Work?

 No, this is not possible.
 It requires a labour law regulation between employer and employee.
-This follows from the fact that the employer has a fundamental obligation to employ their employees in an agreed manner and to compensate them accordingly.
-It is possible that such a regulation for short-time work has already been agreed in the employment contract or that there is a collective agreement or a works agreement.
+This follows from the fact that the employer has a fundamental obligation to employ their employees in an agreed manner and compensate them accordingly.
+It is possible that such regulation for short-time work has already been agreed in the employment contract or that there is a collective agreement or a works agreement.

-If this is not the case, short-time work must be agreed with each individual employee.
+If this is not the case, short-time work must be agreed upon with each individual employee.
 Otherwise, it is not possible for the employer to notify the employment agency of short-time work.